Western Kentucky vs. Charlotte NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Western Kentucky and its opponents have gone over the current 73-point total in three of six games this season.
+- Western Kentucky and its opponents have combined to put up more than 73 points in three of six games this season.

 - Charlotte's games have gone over 73 points in two opportunities this season.

-- The two teams combine to average 66.8 points per game, 6.2 less than the over/under in this contest.
+- The combined points per game average of the two teams, 66.8, is 6.2 points fewer than Saturday's over/under.

-- The 60.4 combined points per game that these two squads have allowed this season are 12.6 fewer than the 73 over/under in this contest.
+- The 60.4 combined points per game that these two squads have allowed this season are 12.6 fewer than the 73 total in this contest.

-- The average total in Hilltoppers games this season is 66.1, 6.9 points fewer than Saturday's total of 73 .
+- The average total in Hilltoppers games this season is 66.1, 6.9 points fewer than Saturday's over/under of 73 .

 Western Kentucky Stats and Trends

-- Western Kentucky's games this year have gone over the point total in 66.7% of its opportunities (four times in six games with a set point total).
+- Western Kentucky's games this year have hit the over in 66.7% of its opportunities (four times in six games with a set point total).

-- Western Kentucky is 3-3 against the spread and 3-4 overall in games when it scores more than 27.4 points.
+- Western Kentucky is 3-3 against the spread and 3-4 overall this season when the team scores more than 27.4 points.

-- In games that Western Kentucky piles up more than 444.6 yards, the team is 3-3 against the spread and 3-4 overall.
+- When Western Kentucky churns out over 444.6 yards, the team is 3-3 against the spread and 3-4 overall.

 - The Hilltoppers have turned the ball over seven times this season, one fewer than the 49ers have forced (8).